Reference

 Public Members

-The sample encoding in the frames passed to sender.
+The encoding used in frames passed to sender.

 roc_packet_encoding packet_encoding

-The sample encoding in the packets generated by sender.
+The encoding used for packets produced by sender.

 unsigned long long packet_length